Early intervention and inclusion open doors for children with autism.

 She says successful inclusion programs prepare everyone for the transition—not only the autistic child, but also the educators.
 And the process begins long before the child flies from the special education nest.

-Kristen has long blonde hair, a sharp sense of humor, and a strong aversion to geese or pelicans, though she no longer screams when entering a McDonald's.
+She has long blonde hair, a sharp sense of humor, and a strong aversion to geese or pelicans, though she no longer screams when entering a McDonald's.
 She speaks louder than most people, in a husky monotone, but she has a ready smile and now looks people in the eye without hesitation.
 She spends most of each day in the general education class with the other fourth-graders at the Milnes School.

-"I was a little nervous about it at first," admits Kristen's teacher, Carol Granoff.
+"I was a little nervous about it at first," admits her teacher, Carol Granoff.
 "I thought there'd be a lot of screaming, but it's more like fretting.
 And if she has a problem, she simply returns to the special education classroom.
 But she's just amazing, and she grasps so much.
 She gets 100s on most of her tests, and she has such a memory."

-To prepare for Kristen's arrival, Granoff talked to the special education teachers and paraprofessionals who had worked with her over the years, as well as her third-grade teacher, who offered a lot of practical advice.
+To prepare for her arrival, Granoff talked to the special education teachers and paraprofessionals who had worked with her over the years, as well as her third-grade teacher, who offered a lot of practical advice.

-Like many children with autism, Kristen excels in specific subjects (spelling is her favorite) and has unusual cognitive abilities.
+Like many children with autism, she excels in specific subjects (spelling is her favorite) and has unusual cognitive abilities.
 Granoff regularly assigns spelling words to the class and then reads them aloud the next day, using a particular pattern to reorder the words before asking the students to spell them.
-She soon found that Kristen could decipher the pattern.
+She soon found that she could decipher the pattern.
 "She'd have the next word spelled before I even said it," says Granoff.

 Back in the special education classroom down the hall, a paraprofessional works to bring Dan back into the lesson.
 To quiet his screeching, she asks him to push a button on his "Hip Talk," a small device resembling a fanny pack with icons of faces expressing different emotions, like sad, angry, and scared.
 Dan pushes a button and a recorded voice says, "I'm angry."